microsoft/Azure-Invoice-Process-Automation-Solution-Accelerator/Deployment/Deployment.md

 Clone or download this repository and navigate to the project's root directory.

 ## Step 2: Setting up Azure Data Lake Storage
 The Azure Data Lake Storage (ADLS) is used to receive and store the invoice files.
-The Logic Apps will send the invoice files stored in ADLS to the Forms Recognizer model to extract fields.
+The Logic Apps will send the invoice files stored in ADLS to the Form Recognizer model to extract fields.
 In addition, if you upload invoice files to the same location, and the Logic Apps will pick up the new files or updated files and process them.

 1. Go to the [Azure Portal](portal.azure.com) and select the Storage Account that was created as part of the Azure Resources Creation process.
 2. In the menu pane on the left, under `Data storage`, select `Containers`.